-The First Nations Dialogues New York was a First Nations sector led, gathering of artists, presenters, curators and producers held across various locations in New York from the 5th - 12th January 2018.
-The First Nations Dialogues built on decades of First Nations sector gatherings and organising by our Elders and practitioners who have contributed a lifetime of work to enable these important gatherings to take place.
+The First Nations Dialogues New York was an Indigenous led, gathering of artists, presenters, curators and producers held across various locations in New York from the 5th - 12th January 2018.
+We build on decades of First Nations sector gatherings and organising by our Elders and practitioners who have contributed a lifetime of work to enable these important gatherings to take place.

 The First Nations Dialogues explored opportunities for a new four-year strategy of engagement, collaboration, exchange and expression.

-• Capacity Building: To develop capacity by operating within international nonIndigenous markets - what they are, how they operate, what is the tone/ opportunity and who gets cut through and why
+• Capacity Building: nuts and bolts of operating within international nonIndigenous markets - what they are, how they operate, what is the tone/ opportunity and who gets cut through and why

-• Market Development: To create a platform for live in-market assessment for future activity and business planning
+• Market Development: create a platform for live in-market assessment for future activity and business planning

-• Artistic and Business Development: Creating opportunity and access for Australian First Nations performance makers, with a focus on dance, to explore the NY market (and greater performing arts market internationally through the global context of NY in January), develop artistically, and to utilise the learnings to shape more targeted business strategies into the future
+• Artistic and Business Development: create opportunity and access for Australian First Nations performance makers, with a focus on dance, to explore the New York and global markets, utilise learnings to shape targeted business strategies into the future

 Indigenous Performing Arts